alan-turing-institute/data-safe-haven/new_dsg_environment/azure-runbooks/dsg_build_instructions.md

 ### Troubleshooting Compute VM deployments
 - Click on the VM in the DSG subscription under the `RG_DSG_COMPUTE` respource group.
 It will have the last octet of it's IP address at the end of it's name.
 - Scroll to the bottom of the VM menu on the left hand side of the VM information panel
-- Activate boot diagnostics on the VM and clik save.
+- Activate boot diagnostics on the VM and click save.
 You need to stay on that screen until the activation is complete.
 - Go back to the VM panel and click on the "Serial console" item near the bottom of the VM menu on the left habnd side of the VM panel.
 - If you are not prompted with `login:`, hit enter until the prompt appears
 - Enter `atiadmin` for the username